- RMIT Saigon South

 Communication with parents

-Parents can contact the Administration Team in the School of Languages & English to ask about their child’s attendance, test results, participation in class and progress with their skills.
+Parents can contact the Administration Team in the School of English & University Pathways to ask about their child’s attendance, test results, participation in class and progress with their skills.
 Parents can also book meetings with teachers and Academic English Managers to discuss their child’s progress.

 Please note that RMIT Vietnam follows RMIT global privacy laws which means that students must give permission for their information to be shared with their parents.